realmaster42/EverybodyEditsProtocol/README.md

 Occurs when a player collects gold crown.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.
 > **NOTE:** Set to `-1` if there is no player with a crown.

 ### <a id="rm-kill">"kill"</a>
 Occurs when a player is killed due to expired effect or /kill, /killall commands.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 ### <a id="rm-ks">"ks"</a>
 Occurs when someone receives a silver crown.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 ### <a id="rm-lb">"lb"</a>